aws/nova-act/README.md

 Amazon Nova Act is an experimental SDK.
 When using Nova Act, please keep in mind the following:

-1. ⚠️ Please be aware that Nova Act may encounter commands in the content it encounters on third party websites.
-These unauthorized commands, known as prompt injections, may cause the model to make mistakes or act in a manner that differs from user-provided or model instructions.
-To reduce the risks associated with prompt injections, it is important to monitor Nova Act and limit its operations to websites you trust.
+1. ⚠️ Please be aware that Nova Act may encounter commands in the content it observes on third party websites, including user-generated content on trusted websites such as social media posts, search results, forum comments, news articles, and document attachments.
+These unauthorized commands, known as prompt injections, may cause the model to make mistakes or act in a manner that differs from its instructions, such as ignoring your instructions, performing unauthorized actions, or exfiltrating sensitive data.
+To reduce the risks associated with prompt injections, it is important to monitor Nova Act and review its actions, especially when processing untrusted user-contributed content.
 2. Nova Act may make mistakes.
 You are responsible for monitoring Nova Act and using it in accordance with our [Acceptable Use Policy](https://www.amazon.com/gp/help/customer/display.html?nodeId=TTFAPMmEqemeDWZaWf).
 When using the research preview, we collect information on interactions with Nova Act, including prompts and screenshots taken while Nova Act is engaged with the browser, in order to provide, develop, and improve our services.
 You can request to delete your Nova Act data by emailing us at nova-act@amazon.com.
 3. Do not share your API key.
 Anyone with access to your API key can use it to operate Nova Act under your Amazon account.
 If you lose your API key or believe someone else may have access to it, go to https://nova.amazon.com/act to deactivate your key and obtain a new one.
 4. We recommend that you do not provide sensitive information to Nova Act, such as account passwords.
 Note that if you use sensitive information through Playwright calls, the information could be collected in screenshots if it appears unobstructed on the browser when Nova Act is engaged in completing an action.
 (See [Entering sensitive information](#entering-sensitive-information) below.).